Welcome to today's edition of the Rush 24-7 podcast.

 Mamon knows he's a former bank robber.

-It's I i it's a red dye bomb.
+It's a red dye bomb.

 Is that what it's called?

-Pretty pretty well.
+Pretty, pretty well.

-Well, we'll just say it is because it captures enough.
+We'll just say it is because it captures enough.

 Who would be the first liberal to obey the marching orders of the New York Times?

-It was the New York Times just yesterday planted that red dye bomb in an editorial, and kaboom, John Kerry is covered in the red of embarrassment, but he's not smart enough to know it.
+John Kerry is covered in the red of embarrassment, but he's not smart enough to know it.

 And Kerry clicked his heels, which isn't that easy when you're grabbing your knees and bending over, but he was still able to do it, folks.

-It it really doesn't.
+It really doesn't.

-And he's gonna turn back the hands of time and and he's all of these things that they've they've said that will happen if this guy gets in the court.
+minority rights, human rights, civil rights, workers' rights, do all this damage to people and humans, and he's going to turn back the hands of time and all of these things that they've said that will happen if this guy gets in the court.

 My gosh, if that's true, if you really think that, don't you pull out all the stops?